sherlockedBBC/calcifer/README.md

 ## Acknowledgements

-The the 3d print files are based on [CosmicNimbus's](https://makerworld.com/de/@CosmicNimbus) [Calcifer Lamp]('https://makerworld.com/de/models/551520-calcifer-lamp-bbl-led-kit-modified?from=search#profileId-470077') but were heavily modified to fit the requirements.
+The 3d print files are based on [CosmicNimbus's](https://makerworld.com/de/@CosmicNimbus) [Calcifer Lamp]('https://makerworld.com/de/models/551520-calcifer-lamp-bbl-led-kit-modified?from=search#profileId-470077') but were heavily modified to fit the requirements.
+My files can also be found on [printables](https://www.printables.com/model/1315251-calcifer-led-lamp).

 During software development, I often used github copilot in VS Code to speed up development.
 I am not a software dev, but the code worked as intended so far.
 The libraries and frameworks used are listed in the ```platformio.ini```-file.